 MDPI and ACS Style

 Desjardins, L.; Liabeuf, S.; Lenglet, A.; Lemke, H.-D.; Vanholder, R.; Choukroun, G.; Massy, Z.A.; European Uremic Toxin (EUTox) Work Group.
 Association between Free Light Chain Levels, and Disease Progression and Mortality in Chronic Kidney Disease.
 Toxins 2013, 5, 2058-2073.

-Desjardins L, Liabeuf S, Lenglet A, Lemke H-D, Vanholder R, Choukroun G, Massy ZA, Group EUT(W. Association between Free Light Chain Levels, and Disease Progression and Mortality in Chronic Kidney Disease.
+Desjardins L, Liabeuf S, Lenglet A, Lemke H-D, Vanholder R, Choukroun G, Massy ZA, European Uremic Toxin (EUTox) Work Group.
+Association between Free Light Chain Levels, and Disease Progression and Mortality in Chronic Kidney Disease.
 Toxins.
 2013; 5(11):2058-2073.

 Desjardins, Lucie; Liabeuf, Sophie; Lenglet, Aurélie; Lemke, Horst-Dieter; Vanholder, Raymond; Choukroun, Gabriel; Massy, Ziad A.; European Uremic Toxin (EUTox) Work Group.
 2013.
 "Association between Free Light Chain Levels, and Disease Progression and Mortality in Chronic Kidney Disease."
 Toxins 5, no. 11: 2058-2073.